Housing Projects & Initiatives

 The Town of Provincetown has worked with the housing directors of Nantucket and of the Martha’s Vineyard Commission, along with Reps.
 Dylan Fernandes and Sarah Peake, and Sen. Julian Cyr to introduce draft legislation which would make a year-round deed restriction program possible.

-At Town Meeting in April 2023, voters will be asked to approve Article 15 which would create a Home Rule Petition to allow the Town of Provincetown to create a year-round deed restriction program to promote year-round housing occupancy.
+At Town Meeting in April 2023, voters approved a Home Rule Petition to allow the Town of Provincetown to create a year-round deed restriction program to promote year-round housing occupancy.
 Managed by the Year Round Market Rate Rental Housing Trust (YRMRRHT), with approval from the Select Board, this program would allow the Town to purchase deed restrictions from homeowners and developers to permanently limit the occupancy of a given unit via a year-round housing occupancy restriction for rental or ownership housing.
 This would be a voluntary program where homeowners could sell a deed restriction to the Town, for a yet to be determined amount, whereby the deed restriction would live with the property in perpetuity and would only allow for the property to be occupied by an owner or renter who lived at the property year-round with no Area Median Income (AMI) restrictions.

 Year-round deed restriction programs have proven effective in resort communities with high rates of second-home ownership and short-term rentals, and limited opportunities for the construction of new affordable housing.